BrandonXu6106/obsidianpublish/content/thoughts/game design.md

 Three main pitfalls

-1. Psychology: there are a lot of requirements to build [[friendship|friendships]], like right sized groups of people, correct density, and engagement in mutually dependent reciprocal activities.
+1. Psychology: there are a lot of requirements to build [[friendship.md|friendships]], like right sized groups of people, correct density, and engagement in mutually dependent reciprocal activities.
 2. Logistics: rigid human limits on how many relationships they can maintain and how long it takes them to form new ones (see: [group limits](group%20limits.md))
-3. [[economics|Economics]]: games are built on an economic foundation of resources (creation, transformation, trade, and consumption).
+3. [[economics.md|Economics]]: games are built on an economic foundation of resources (creation, transformation, trade, and consumption).
 However, it is hard to get economic incentives to align with those of social behaviour.
 "In particular, many of the key elements required by the psychological and logistical aspects of friendship formation are systematically undervalued within common economic practices."

 ### Elements of the internal economy